-We have been planning our home renovation for a while now, and I absolutely can't wait to get started sometime in the very near future.
-I have 100s of ideas in my head, both from Pinterest and magazines, but now that we're in the planning stage, I was starting to get idea overload.
+We have been planning our home renovation for a while now, and I cannot WAIT to get started sometime in the very near future!
+I have 100s of ideas in my head, both from Pinterest and magazines, but now that we're in the planning stage, I've been getting idea overload.
 So, I decided to add to my binder collection (read about our family household and finance binder) and make a 'house inspiration' binder.

-This inspiration binder would be full of awesome ideas for our future house renovation - kind of like a Pinterest book!
+My vision for this inspiration binder was to be like a Pinterest book, a place to hold all our awesome ideas for our future house renovation.
 I actually prefer to have the hard-copy in front of me that I can flip through and look at in more detail, rather than scrolling through photos on my phone.
 The idea hit me when, a few weeks ago, as I was re-organising the kids' toy baskets that sit on the living room bookshelves, I noticed how big my collection of 'Home Beautiful' magazines was getting.
-I like having them on display, but this many just looked cluttered to me.
+I like having them on display, but this many looked a bit cluttered.

-I grabbed a huge stack (they weren't in any particular order), leaving a small pile on the bookshelf for display.
-Then it will be one in, one out when a new edition arrives.
-Luckily, a good friend was just asking for any spare magazines for her art collage classes, so I was able to give all the old magazines to her.
+I grabbed a huge stack of magazines (they weren't in any particular order), leaving a small pile on the bookshelf for display.
+From now on, it will be one in one out when a new edition arrives!
+Luckily, a good friend of mine was asking for spare magazines for her art collage classes, so I was able to give all the old magazines to her.

-After going through each magazine, and ripping out the pictures I loved most, I had a pretty large collection of pictures.
-If you feel like this would be an overwhelming step if you have a huge stack of magazines, just tackle 3-4 each night until they're complete.
+After going through each magazine, and carefully tearing out the images I loved most, there was a pretty large collection!
+If you feel like this would be an overwhelming step with a huge stack of magazines, just tackle 3-4 each night until they're complete.
 Easy enough to do while watching TV in the evening!

 I gave the pages a quick trim...

 And pasted them on some white A4 paper so it would all sit neatly inside the folder.